ilsegaertner/Meet-app/README.md

 ###### 2.Scenario: User can change the number of events displayed.

 - _Given_ the user wants to change the number of events displayed. _When_ the user enters a specific number in a text box, _then_ the number of displayed events gets updated.

+### Feature 4: Use the App When Offline

+###### 1.Scenario: Show cached data when there's no internet connection.

+- _Given_ the user wants to access the app, but has no internet connection. _When_ the user browses through the events page, _then_ he can still access the details of the events that were last cached.

+###### 2.Scenario: Show error when user changes search settings (city, number of events).

+- _Given_ the user wants to access the app, but has no internet connection. _When_ the user wants to change the search settings, _then_ an error message pops up.

+### Feature 5: Add an App Shortcut to the Home Screen

+###### 1.Scenario: User can install the meet app as a shortcut on their device home screen.

+- _Given_ the user wants to access the app from outside the web. _When_ the user selects to install the app locally, _then_ a shortcut is created on their device home screen.

+### Feature 6: Display Charts Visualizing Event Details

+###### 1.Scenario: Show a chart with the number of upcoming events in each city.

+- _Given_ the user is on the eventpage. _When_ the user scrolls down, _then_ a a chart with the number of upcoming events in each city is visible.